...

 Step 6: Entirely Ready to Let Go and Let God

-What is Step 6 in AA Congratulations!
-You have worked hard to get to Step 6.
-Working steps one through five is some heavy lifting, friends.
+AA Step 6: A Guide to Willingness and Change Congratulations!
+You have worked hard to get to AA Step 6.
+Working the steps one through five is some heavy lifting, friends.
 Making it this far also demonstrates that you are serious about your recovery.
-Few who are not serious would dare to be...
+Few who are not...

 5th Step of AA: From Secrets to Freedom